derekriemer/latex-access-matrix/readme.md

 * Tab or Shift+tab: Move to the next or previous matrix loaded into the browser.
 * Delete: Deletes the current matrix.
 * NVDA+Tab: Report the currently focused matrix.
+* nvda+delete read the location in the matrix.

 ## 2: matrix Browser: An overview.